Oguz-Guzel/DY_Estimation_VAE/README.md

-# DY background estimation (work in progress)
+# DY background estimation with adversary VAE (work in progress)

-This repository implements a data-driven background estimation with generative transformers model.
+This repository implements a data-driven background estimation with adversarial Variational Autoencoders.

 Latest performance plots and results: